Mr. Christof Heyns, (South Africa)

 since 1st August 2010

-The mandate has been renewed several times.
 The Commission on Human Rights, in its resolution 1992/72, renewed the mandate of the Special Rapporteur and widened the title of the mandate to include "extrajudicial" as well as "summary or arbitrary" executions.
 This change indicates that the members of the Commission have adopted a broader approach to the mandate on executions to include all violations of the right to life as guaranteed by a large number of international human rights instruments.

 The mandate of the Special Rapporteur covers all countries, irrespective of whether a State has ratified relevant international Conventions.